We may earn affiliate commissions for the recommended products. Learn more.

 Desktop apps

-1Password and LastPass desktop apps are easy to install, well-designed, and include all available features that each password manager offers.
+1Password and LastPass desktop apps are easy to install, well-designed, and include all the features each password manager offers.
 However, 1Password excels over LastPass in desktop app functionality, offering advanced features and seamless integration with third-party apps on Mac.
 With dedicated versions for newer and older computers, 1Password provides a more versatile and user-friendly experience than LastPass.

-1Password desktop app
+1password desktop app desktop interface

 1Password desktop app interface

-LastPass desktop app interface
+LastPass desktop app main interface

 Browser extensions